yadvi12/K8s-Ansible-Playbook/README.md

    to avoid duplicate efforts.
 This not only helps everyone know what is going on, it also helps save time and effort if we decide some changes are needed.

+## License:
+The Project is released under the terms of the MIT License.